benjaminheng/knowledge-base/content/games/spelunky-2.md

 **Tide Pool:**

 On 4-2, get the sword.
+Must have Hedjet or crown to do so.

 On 4-3, find the entrance to the "well" leading to the one-way door under the lava.
 Before entering, drop sword/backpack.
 Disturb the idol under the lava.
 Lava will drop and you will die.
 A door will be exposed from the dropped lava.
 Respawn from the Ankh.
 Collect dropped sword/backpack.
 Find and enter door exposed by the dropped lava.